Skip to main content

 When You Need a Lawyer

 Truck accident cases almost always require an attorney.
-The combination of federal regulations, multiple liable parties, time-sensitive evidence, and aggressive insurance defense makes these claims extraordinarily difficult to handle on your own.
+The combination of federal regulations, multiple liable parties, time-sensitive evidence, and aggressive insurance defense makes these claims extraordinarily difficult to handle alone.

 You should contact an attorney as soon as possible if: